spgyip/redis-c-cluster/README.md

 # Current support

+The priciple is only data read/write commands are supported in cluster mode.
-Multi-keys commands are not supported yet.
+None key commands are not supported in cluster mode, for example, INFO/SHUTDOWN.
-It'll be in the future issue.
+Multi-keys commands are not supported yes, it will be in the future issues.

+It's not reality to list all unsupported commands here, so just follow the priciple.
-Currently supported commands as followed.
+Current explicitly unsupported commands as followed.
+* INFO
-* GET
+* SHUTDOWN
-* SET
+* MULTI
-* HGET
+* SLAVEOF
-* HSET
+* CONFIG

 # Example
   Lookup example/ for more examples.